kairos-io/kairos/docs/content/reference/configuration.md

 ## Syntax

-`kairos` supports the standard cloud-init syntax and the extended one from the [Elemental-toolkit](https://rancher.github.io/elemental-toolkit/docs/reference/cloud_init/) which is based on [yip](https://github.com/mudler/yip).
+Kairos supports the standard `cloud-init` syntax, and the extended one from the [Elemental-toolkit](https://rancher.github.io/elemental-toolkit/docs/reference/cloud_init/) which is based on [yip](https://github.com/mudler/yip).

-Examples using the extended notation for running k3s as agent or server are in [examples](https://github.com/kairos-io/kairos/tree/master/examples).
+Examples using the extended notation for running K3s as agent or server are in [examples](https://github.com/kairos-io/kairos/tree/master/examples).

 The extended syntax can be also used to pass-by commands via Kernel boot parameters

 ### `k3s`

-The `k3s` and the `k3s-agent` block are used to customize the environment and arg settings of k3s, consider:
+The `k3s` and the `k3s-agent` block are used to customize the environment and argument settings of K3s, consider:

 {{< tabs groupId="k3s">}}
 {{% tab name="server" %}}